benjamin-kraatz/material_segmented_control/README.md

 ### Known issues

 -> Pixel overflow when the width of the whole control is larger than screen size.
-[WIP]
+[WIP, see branch *multi-overflow-fix* for progress]